adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 **Correct reads errors**

 If we found some issues with the reads we can try to solve them.
 For example, as the information of the [run](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR12718124) says in section _Analysis_ there are only 11.23% of the reads identified for SARS-CoV-2.
 The others are contaminants that could cause a distortion of our results.
-In this case, ***I am not running the correction because it takes time and storage***.
+In this case, ***I am not running the correction because it takes time, storage and the data was already cleaned for us***.
 For this purpose, we can use different software: _BLAST_ (online or installed), _Kraken2_, or R scripting with the packages related to the databases _Silva_, _NCBI_ (_taxize_) or _Bold_ (_bold_).

 Also, other mistakes can be corrected after mapping/assembling the reads.
-For example, the software _Blobtools_ (previously known as _Blobology_) is an option to use to visualize the content of genome assembly datasets.
+For example, the software _Blobtools_ (previously known as _Blobology_) is an option to visualize the content of genome assembly datasets.

 <p>&nbsp;</p>